jgstew/bigfix-content/dashboards/README.md

-## This folder contains Dashboards / Wizards meant to be used in the BigFix console.
+## This folder contains Dashboards / Wizards for the BigFix Console.

 **What is a Dashboard?**